Motley Fool Stock Advisor review

 New investors still getting to know the market may benefit from the structured guidance of the Stock Advisor program, using the Fool’s recommendation library to track trends and strategies.
 Buy-and-hold investors looking for long-term growth opportunities may also be interested in the program, as it can reduce the amount of time required to conduct market research.

 That said, the Motley Fool’s Stock Advisor isn’t for everyone.
-Experienced options and derivatives investors and active or day traders may find the program’s recommendations too slow for time-sensitive trading.
-And passive investors who want their assets managed won’t be satisfied with the Fool.
+Active or day traders may find the program’s recommendations too slow for time-sensitive trading.
+And passive investors who want their assets managed won’t be satisfied.

 Fees and costs